nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

    :depth: 2

 This page provides a comprehensive overview of the code structure, file hierarchy, and essential configurations and requirements needed to successfully port and implement an sCAN application on an nRF54L Series device.
+This guide targets applications built with the nRF Connect SDK and Zephyr.

 .. _scan_nrf54l_series_porting_guide_code: